 Can I Buy the Freehold of my Leasehold House?

 If you live in England or Wales and are the owner of a house on a leasehold basis, then you could be entitled to buy the freehold of your home – if either your landlord decides to sell the freehold, or if you meet the criteria needed to start the freehold purchase process yourself.

-Buying a house’s freehold can be more complex, and very few solicitors [even those few with plenty of lease extension and freehold purchase experience] have much experience of the process.
+Buying the freehold of a house can be more complex, and very few solicitors [even those few with plenty of lease extension and freehold purchase experience] have much experience of the process.
 However rest assured that our team has all the expertise needed to deal with this sort of case.

-5 Great Reasons to Buy the Freehold of Your House
+5 Great Reasons to Buy the Freehold of Your Leasehold House

 There are many benefits to owning the freehold of your house.